SERBIA JOINS THE WORLD LOGISTICS PASSPORT

 The role of the CCIS, Serbia’s national chamber of commerce, is committed to exploring investment opportunities, and European trends for the benefit of the Serbian economy.
 The Chamber has a key commitment to make Serbia visible as a market economy country, with investment opportunities, open borders, and ready to join the European trends in a competitive way.

-Honourable Tomislav Momirović, Minister of Construction, Transport and Infrastructure, said: “This development marks an exciting new chapter for our trade strategy, which is an integral contributor to the prosperity and growth of Serbia’s economy.
+Honourable Tomislav Momirović, Minister of Construction, Transport and Infrastructure, said: “This development marks an exciting new chapter for Serbia’s trade strategy, which is an integral contributor to the prosperity and growth of Serbia’s economy.
 We are thrilled to bolster our relations with Dubai through the signing of this Memorandum of Understanding.”

 Marko Čadež, President of the Chamber of Commerce and Industry of Serbia, added: “Today’s news has the opportunity to deliver meaningful gains for Serbia and Dubai alike.
 For partners in Dubai, trading with more Serbian businesses enables expansion and diversification.
-For Serbian traders and freight forwarders, the WLP promises increased competitiveness and economic resilience during a time of unprecedented uncertainty.”
+For Serbian traders and freight forwarders, the WLP membership promises increased competitiveness and economic resilience during a time of unprecedented uncertainty.”